aggregat4/dendriform/JOURNAL.md

 ## 28.3.2019

 Implemented an activity spinner that observes the queue of repository commands and spins when it is active.
 Styled it and did some tiny preliminary mobile styling.
 But there is a bunch left to do there.

+## 30.3.2019

+I optimised storage of the events by converting UUIDs to numbers, but it did not get any faster to persist the work workflowy import.
+From the performance profile it seems like the storage is being done only every 10ms or so.
+I am guessing that maybe the queue that I'm using is responsible since it uses setInterval with a 0 timeout for popping things off the queue.

+I replaces the queueing with just executing the action directly, but now the events don't seem to get stored anymore?
+Strange.